MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-plan.md

 ### Apply Location-Based Routing at the network site

-Network sites must be enabled for Location-Based Routing to help determine which gateways to route Location-Based Routing enabled users when roaming.
-If a user who is enabled for Location-Based Routing roams to a site that's enabled for Location-Based Routing, only the PSTN gateway that's enabled for Location-Based Routing at that site can be used for outbound calls.
-If a user who is enabled for Location-Based Routing roams to a site that's not enabled for Location-Based Routing, any gateway that's not enabled for Location-Based Routing can be used for outbound calls.
+When users who are enabled for Location-Based Routing are roaming, network sites enabled for Location-Based Routing will help determine which gateways to use.
+For example:

+- If a user who is enabled for Location-Based Routing roams to a site that's enabled for Location-Based Routing, only the PSTN gateway that's enabled for Location-Based Routing at that site can be used for outbound calls.

+- If a user who is enabled for Location-Based Routing roams to a site that's not enabled for Location-Based Routing, any gateway that's not enabled for Location-Based Routing can be used for outbound calls.

 ### Apply Location-Based Routing at the PSTN gateway

-Gateways are associated to sites to determine where a user who is enabled for Location-Based Routing can be located when they make or receive a PSTN call.
-Gateways must be enabled for Location-Based Routing to ensure that it's under toll bypass restrictions and can’t be used by users who aren't enabled for Location-Based Routing.
+To help determine where a user who is enabled for Location-Based Routing can be located when they make or receive a PSTN call, you can define a gateway with the GatewayLbrEnabledUserOverride set to True.
+This setting allows enabled users who are calling from an unknown network site to use the gateway for outbound PSTN calls.
+The gateways must be enabled for Location-Based Routing to ensure that they can’t be used by users who aren't enabled for Location-Based Routing.

-A gateway can be defined with GatewayLbrEnabledUserOverride set to True.
-This allows the gateway to be used for outbound PSTN calls by Location-Based Routing enabled users calling from an unknown network site.

 ## Restriction rules

-Restriction rules depend on whether a user is enabled for Location-Based Routing or not.
+Restriction rules depend on whether a Teams user is enabled for Location-Based Routing or not.

 ### User is enabled for Location-Based Routing

-When a Teams user is enabled for Location-Based Routing, the following applies:
+When a user is enabled for Location-Based Routing, the following applies:

 - **To make an outbound PSTN call**, one of the following must be true:

-  - The user's endpoint is located at a matched site and calls egress through a PSTN gateway that is enabled for Location-Based Routing in the same site.
+  - The user's endpoint is located at a site enabled for Location-Based Routing and calls egress through a PSTN gateway that is enabled for Location-Based Routing in the same site.

   - The user's endpoint is located at an unknown site and calls egress through a PSTN gateway that is enabled for Location-Based Routing.
 The PSTN gateway is configured with the GatewayLbrEnabledUserOverride parameter set to True.

-  - The user's endpoint is located at an unmatched site and calls egress through a PSTN gateway that's not enabled for Location-Based Routing.
+  - The user's endpoint is located at a site that is not enabled for Location-Based Routing and calls egress through a PSTN gateway that's not enabled for Location-Based Routing.

 - **To receive an inbound PSTN call**, one of the following must be true:

-   - The user's answering endpoint and the PSTN gateway the call ingress through must be located at the same matched site.
+   - The user's answering endpoint and the PSTN gateway the call ingress through must be located at the same site that is enabled for Location-Based Routing.
 The PSTN gateway must be enabled for Location-Based Routing.

-   - The user's answering endpoint and the PSTN gateway the call ingress through must be located at the same unmatched site.
+   - The user's answering endpoint and the PSTN gateway the call ingress through must be located at the same site that is not enabled for Location-Based Routing.
 The PSTN gateway must not be enabled for Location-Based Routing.
 (This scenario involves re-routing the incoming PSTN call to ingress though another PSTN gateway than the one normally used for incoming calls to the user’s phone number.)

    - In any other scenario, such as if the user is roaming, the call isn’t allowed and is routed to the user’s unanswered call forwarding settings (typically voicemail).

-For a 1:1 Teams VoIP call and transfer to PSTN, note the following:
+- **For a 1:1 Teams VoIP call and transfer to PSTN**, note the following:

-- The routing of the call--that is, which PSTN gateway to egress the call at--is based on the routing settings of the user transferring the call.
+  - The routing of the call--that is, which PSTN gateway to egress the call at--is based on the Location-Based Routing settings of the user transferring the call.

-- Whether the transfer will be permitted is based on the Location-Based-Routing restriction state of the user receiving the transferred call.
+  - Whether the transfer will be permitted is based on the Location-Based Routing settings of the user receiving the transferred call.
 The transfer will be permitted if the user receiving the transferred call is able to make that PSTN call at their current location using the same PSTN gateway.

-For an incoming or outgoing PSTN call and transfer to another Teams user, note the following:

-- Whether the transfer will be permitted is based on the Location-Based-Routing restriction state of the user who is receiving the transferred call.
-The transfer will be permitted if the person receiving the transferred call is able to make or receive that PSTN call directly at their current location using the PSTN gateway used by the ongoing PSTN call.
+- **For an incoming or outgoing PSTN call and transfer to another Teams user**, whether the transfer is permitted depends on the Location-Based-Routing settings of the user who is receiving the transferred call.
+The transfer will be permitted if the person receiving the transferred call is able to make or receive that PSTN call at their current location using the PSTN gateway used by the ongoing PSTN call.

 ### User is not enabled for Location-Based Routing

 When a Teams user is not enabled for Location-Based Routing, all calls to and from that user must route through a PSTN gateway that is not enabled for Location-Based Routing.
-An inbound call to such a user routed through a PSTN gateway enabled for Location-Based Routing will route to user’s unanswered call forwarding settings (typically voicemail).
+An inbound call to such a user routed through a PSTN gateway enabled for Location-Based Routing will route to the user’s unanswered call forwarding settings (typically voicemail).

 ### Decision flows for inbound and outbound calls